-(1) the defendant has no significant history of prior

-1 criminal activity; 2 (2) the murder was committed while the defendant was 3 under the influence of extreme mental or emotional 4 disturbance, although not such as to constitute a defense 5 to prosecution; 6 (3) the murdered individual was a participant in the 7 defendant's homicidal conduct or consented to the 8 homicidal act; 9 (4) the defendant acted under the compulsion of threat 10 or menace of the imminent infliction of death or great 11 bodily harm; 12 (5) the defendant was not personally present during 13 commission of the act or acts causing death; 14 (6) the defendant's background includes a history of 15 extreme emotional or physical abuse; 16 (7) the defendant suffers from a reduced mental 17 capacity.
-18 (d) (Blank).
-Separate sentencing hearing.
-19 Where requested by the State, the court shall conduct a 20 separate sentencing proceeding to determine the existence of 21 factors set forth in subsection (b) and to consider any 22 aggravating or mitigating factors as indicated in subsection 23 (c).
-The proceeding shall be conducted: 24 (1) before the jury that determined the defendant's 25 guilt; or 26 (2) before a jury impanelled for the purpose of the 27 proceeding if: 28 A. the defendant was convicted upon a plea of 29 guilty; or 30 B. the defendant was convicted after a trial before 31 the court sitting without a jury; or 32 C. the court for good cause shown discharges the 33 jury that determined the defendant's guilt; or 34 (3) before the court alone if the defendant waives a jury for the separate proceeding.
+- (1) the defendant has no significant history of prior criminal activity; - (2) the murder was committed while the defendant was under the influence of extreme mental or emotional disturbance, although not such as to constitute a defense to prosecution; - (3) the murdered individual was a participant in the defendant's homicidal conduct or consented to homicidal act; - (4) the defendant acted under the compulsion of threat or menace of the imminent infliction of death or great bodily harm; - (5) the defendant was not personally present during commission of the act or acts causing death; - (6) the defendant's background includes a history of extreme emotional or physical abuse; - (7) the defendant suffers from a reduced mental capacity. - (d) Separate sentencing hearing.

-(e) Evidence and Argument.
+Where requested by the State, the court shall conduct a separate sentencing proceeding to determine the existence of factors set forth in subsection (b) and to consider any aggravating or mitigating factors as indicated in subsection

+(c).
+The proceeding shall be conducted:

+1 (1) before the jury that determined the defendant's 2 guilt; or

+- (2) before a jury impanelled for the purpose of the proceeding if: - A. the defendant was convicted upon a plea of quilty; or - B. the defendant was convicted after a trial before the court sitting without a jury; or - C. the court for good cause shown discharges the jury that determined the defendant's quilt; or - (3) before the court alone if the defendant waives a jury for the separate proceeding. - (e) Evidence and Argument.

 During the proceeding any information relevant to any of the factors set forth in subsection (b) may be presented by either the State or the defendant under the rules governing the admission of evidence at criminal trials.
-Any information relevant to any additional aggravating factors or mitigating factors indicated in subsection (c) may be presented by the State or defendant regardless of its admissibility under the rules governing the admission of evidence at criminal trials.
+Any information relevant to any additional aggravating factors or any mitigating factors indicated in subsection (c) may be presented by the State or defendant regardless of its admissibility under the rules governing the admission of evidence at criminal trials.
 The State and the defendant shall be given fair opportunity to rebut any information received at the hearing.